-Sydney snowboarder Ben Tudhope will become Australia’s youngest flag bearer for a Winter or Summer Paralympic Games when he leads the team out in tonight’s Closing Ceremony at Sochi.
+Sydney snowboarder Ben Tudhope will become Australia’s youngest flag-bearer for a Paralympic Winter or Paralympic Games when he leads the Australian Paralympic Team out in tonight’s (16 March) Closing Ceremony.

-The 14-year-old registered a top-10 finish from a field of 33 athletes – most of whom in their 20s, 30s and early 40s – in the men’s snowboard cross on the slopes of the Rosa Khutor Alpine Centre.
-It was the first time snowboard had been raced on the Winter Paralympic program and the IPC (International Paralympic Committee) is looking at including more snowboard disability classes and events for the 2018 Games in South Korea.
+The 14-year-old registered a top-10 finish from a field of 33 athletes – most of whom are in their 20s, 30s and early 40s – in the snowboard cross on the slopes of the Rosa Khutor Alpine Centre in Sochi, Russia.
+It was the first time that snowboard had been raced on the Paralympic program, and the International Paralympic Committee is looking to extend the program for the PyeongChang 2018 Paralympic Winter Games.

-Since Tudhope, from Manly in the city’s northern beaches, does not turn 15 until December, he was the youngest competitor from the 550 in Sochi from 45 countries.
-The second youngest was Great Britain’s Millie Knight, 15, a vision-impaired alpine skier who carried the Union Jack in the Opening Ceremony on March 7.
+Since Tudhope does not turn 15 until December, he was the youngest competitor from the 550 in Sochi from 45 countries.
+The second youngest was Great Britain’s Millie Knight, 15, a vision-impaired Para-alpine skier who carried the Union Jack in the Opening Ceremony on 7 March.

-He marched behind four-time Paralympian Cameron Rahles-Rahbula (Vic) at the Opening Ceremony and now still can’t quite believe the Australian Paralympic Committee has selected him to carry the Southern Cross after only one Games.
+He marched behind four-time Paralympian Cameron Rahles-Rahbula at the Opening Ceremony, and still can’t quite believe the Australian Paralympic Committee has selected him to carry the Southern Cross after only one Games.

-It will definitely be a unique show-and-tell when he gets back to Sydney Church of England Grammar School, known as `Shore’.
+It will certainly be a unique show-and-tell when he returns to the Shore School.

 By APC Media